Speech Foundation Models Generalize to Time Series Tasks from Wearable Sensor Data: Discussion

 \section{Discussion}

-Probes trained on pre-trained speech foundation models had the best or competitive performance across tasks when using MLP probes trained on embeddings extracted from early layers.
+\textbf{Model performance} Probes trained on pre-trained speech foundation models had the best or competitive performance across tasks when using MLP probes trained on embeddings extracted from early layers.
 Pre-trained speech representations outperformed both baselines and self-supervised models trained directly on sensor data for most tasks---activity classification with two second windows, mood classification, and arrhythmia detection.
 Probes trained with pre-trained speech representations had competitive performance for activity classification with 10 second windows, though lower scores than the RelCon model trained on accelerometer data.
+The longer windows may have had enough information to better leverage the learned motifs in RelCon -- better understanding how modeling strategy and sample window intersect will be explored in the future.

 Earlier layer representations from the transformer module were consistently better than later layer representations, especially for wav2vec 2.0 (Figure \ref{fig:per_layer}).
 This suggests that the convolutional feature extractor layers preceding the transformer module learned by the speech encoders are particularly relevant across domains.
 Figure \ref{fig:conv_viz} shows sample convolution filters from HuBERT, which selected for visualization because they had high L2 norms and distinct properties.
-The filters capture period and spiked shapelets, and include filters like bandpass filters and high-pass filters.
+The filters capture periodic and spiked shapelets, and include filters like bandpass filters and high-pass filters.
 Additional work will further explore the interpretability of these filters across-domains.
-LoRA generally improved final layer by about 5-20\%, though the best performing models tended to come from earlier layers.
-The presented experiments did not include adapter training combined with early layer representation extraction, which could potentially further improve performance and will be explored in future work.